WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-10023-Whats-new-in-the-Photos-picker.md

 PHPicker provides simple and secure integration between your app and the system Photos library.
 Learn how SwiftUI and Transferable can help you offer integration across iOS, iPadOS, macOS, and watchOS.

-We’ll also show you how you can use AppKit and NSOpenPanel to bring the Photos picker on Mac into your macOS apps.

-For even more on the Photos picker, watch "Improve access to Photos in your app" from WWDC21.

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)